dfsp-spirit/dfsp-spirit.github.io/index.markdown

 ## Welcome

-This website version is currently work in progress.
+*This website version is currently work in progress.
 Please ignore it.
-My website can be found at [rcmd.org/ts/](https://rcmd.org/ts/).
+My website can be found at [rcmd.org/ts/](https://rcmd.org/ts/)*.

 This is the professional website of Tim Schäfer.
 I am a bioinformatician and neuroscientist.
 I currently work as a research software engineer in the [Fries Lab at ESI](https://www.esi-frankfurt.de/people/pascalfries/).